 - Sesame Oil and Avocado Oil: The sesame oil is crucial for flavor, but you can use any neutral cooking oil in place of the avocado oil: peanut, vegetable, or whatever you like!

 - Snap Peas: The star of the show!
 Make sure they’re washed and dried well, so the oil doesn’t spatter too much when you cook them.

 - Salt and Pepper: To taste.

 - Toasted Sesame Seeds: For garnishing the dish.

 - Saute the Snap Peas.
 Heat the avocado oil and sesame oil in a medium or large skillet set over high heat.
 Add the snap peas to the heated oil; turn down the heat slightly and saute the snap peas for about two minutes, shaking the pan to cook them evenly.

 - Add the Soy Sauce and Let the Snap Peas Rest.
 Once the two minutes is up, stir in the soy sauce and let that cook for another twenty seconds or so.
 Take the skillet off the heat, and cover it with a lid or a piece of foil.
 Let the snap peas rest for five minutes.
 This gives the flavors a chance to take in.

 - Enjoy!
-At the end of five minutes, stir the snap peas and season with salt and pepper, to taste.
+Stir the snap peas and season with salt and pepper to taste.
 Depending on your soy sauce, you may not need much (or any) salt.
 Sprinkle with sesame seeds, and serve warm.

 - Dry the Peas: If your peas are damp or freshly-washed when you add them to the hot pan, the water and oil will create spatters which can make a big mess, and even worse, cause burns!
 So make sure to dry the peas well with a paper towel or clean kitchen towel before cooking.